-Free yourself from circular thinking and rumination.
+Receive a free video to free yourself from anxious thinking and rumination.

 Joy Boots isn’t a name I invented to make you believe you’ve entered a world of sugar and honey.
 It’s a term describing a deeply felt experience I had during a movement group at the time of my own cancer recovery.

 As a therapist, yoga teacher, and survivor, I’ve come to believe that this experience is available to all of us, wherever we are in our journey.
 It’s not something you can go and buy and it isn’t something you “do.”
 It’s something you carry in your body and heart, something no one can ever take away from you.

 Your precious body holds memories of health and spontaneous energy and joy, just as it holds the experience of suffering.
 I’m devoted to helping you reconnect with these memories because they can be your most powerful ally and guide.

 Here’s what I know: Joy Boots will help orient you on a daily basis on what to invite into your life.
 I believe cancer has taught all of us that we can only benefit from being more selective about our invitations.